 LSD itself typically won’t break the bank.
 Users rarely take this drug more than once a week, so the immediate financial cost of LSD abuse is no more than a few fancy coffee drinks, if that.
 LSD is not an expensive drug.
 However don’t let this provide a false sense of security.
 LSD is a drug with lasting financial effects.
 Use has many indirect personal, social and financial consequences.

 The financial cost of LSD or any drug varies by region and by its potency or purity.
-On average a hit of LSD can be purchased for around $5-$10, and a quarter ounce usually sells for around $25-$30.
+On average a hit of LSD can be purchased for around $5-$10.
+A quarter ounce usually sells for around $25-$30.
 The drug can even be found cheaply on the Internet or for free from dealers looking for new clients.

-The Press Enterprise1 explains that with one group of early LSD manufacturers, “The point was to give LSD away at first…Once enough had been distributed and enough people had tried it, they then set up a sort of business that allowed them to make money off of the doses.”
+The Press Enterprise explains that early LSD manufacturers were more than willing to hand out samples: “The point was to give LSD away at first…Once enough had been distributed and enough people had tried it, they then set up a sort of business that allowed them to make money off of the doses.”1

 How LSD Impacts Finances

-While the cost of LSD alone will not break the bank, the drug has several indirect financial consequences.
-While under the influence of LSD, a person loses inhibitions and control over thoughts, emotions and behavior.
-Accidents and injury can occur while tripping on LSD.
+LSD lowers inhibitions.
+While under the influence of LSD, a person loses control over thoughts, emotions and behavior.

 - Distorts sense of reality, time and identity